ilhambo/.comDocumentation/Troubleshooting/index.md

 ####It’s time to get your Git on!

 The first step is to find out what state the site’s Git repository is in (for the source site, usually dev but could also be stage).
-In order to do this we’ll use the Kudu console that is available for every site in umbraco.com.
+In order to do this we’ll use the Kudu console that is available for every site in Umbraco as a Service.
 Here are the steps to find out what state your repository is in:

 1. Copy the Url from your site’s HTTPS Clone Url in the portal
 2. Using the Url without the actual repository name, the GUID part, open a new browser tab and login.
 Just the Url like `https://stage-mysite.scm.s1.umbraco.io/`